 Starting with what often results in product managers first identifying a feature, and then working backward in an attempt to justify how it might contribute to the product vision.
 This often results in products bloated with features of dubious value.
 Or, products lacking a coherent vision or purpose.

 But by starting with who, you take time first to understand not only who your target users are, but also what problems they are facing.
 As a result, you’re more likely to create features that will add value to your users’ lives and deeply resonate with the problems they face on a daily basis.

 However, there’s also another, less obvious advantage.
 By first focusing your efforts on developing a deep understanding of who your users are and the problems that they face, you increase the likelihood that you’ll also identify additional opportunities to solve similar problems for those same users in the future.
 Not only does this better position your product to become more entrenched in your users’ daily lives, but it also enables you to grow your product by offering more capabilities to your current user base rather than forcing you to continuously identify new types of users and problems to solve.

 Putting this to work for you

-Now that you understand what questions you should be asking about each feature that you’re considering, how do you put this to work with your product?
+Now that you understand what questions you should be asking about each potential product feature that you’re considering, how do you put this to work with your product?